Candle: Use

-Symbolic use of candles has extended from the religious to the secular, for example, a candlelight vigil may be held in remembrance for a person, for a cause or an event, or as a form of political action or protest.
+Symbolic use of candles has extended from the religious to the secular.
+For example, a candlelight vigil may be held in remembrance for a person, a cause or an event, or as a form of political action or protest.
 In a social setting, candles are commonly used on birthday cakes.

 In the 21st century, there has been an increase in sales of scented candles in recent years, particularly during the COVID-19 pandemic and the ensuing lockdowns, with scented candles, diffusers and room sprays becoming popular.